-Your coverage includes protection for a trip interruption in certain circumstances.
-If you are on your trip and must return home earlier than expected, please call OnCall Assistance 855-464-8974 or collect 603-952-2686 and we will assist you and advise you of your coverage.
+Your plan includes Trip interruption coverage.
+If you are on your trip and must return home earlier than expected, please call 24/7 OnCall Assistance at 855-464-8974 or collect 603-952-2686 and we will assist you and advise you of your coverage.

 General Coverage Information

 Yes.
 This policy covers both Accidents and Sickness.